Richajaishwal0/meroNotes/DSA_psuedocodes/Binary_heap(min).md

 - **Heapify**: Ensure that a node maintains the heap property with respect to its children.
 - **BuildHeap**: Create a valid heap from an unsorted array by applying heapify on all nodes.

-The Binary Heap is commonly used for **priority queues**, as it allows fast insertion and extraction of the minimum or maximum element.
-Let me know if you need additional details or help with specific implementations!